Have sperm counts declined?

 that have infertility.

 In my experience, the current WHO standards are very helpful and reliable when evaluating male factor infertility.
 The current normal standards are: Count >14 million per ml, motility >39% per ml and morphology >3% with a volume of 1.5-5 ml.
 Many experts including myself believe that motility and especially morphology are the more important parameters.
 Obviously, if the sperm is not moving then the count becomes irrelevant.
 Morphology defines the shape of the sperm and if the sperm are not properly shaped then they are not able to penetrate the egg, again causing infertility.

 What’s new and most interesting is a new test for male factor infertility called “seed” that is now clinically available from a company called Episona.
 It’s very different from the traditional semen analysis in that it tests for “epigenetic” factors that can impair DNA gene expression.
 Epigenetic markers affect the way our genes are read by the cell.
 This test can identify the number of abnormal epigenetic sites on the sperm.
 These sites can be influenced by factors such as chronic stress, diet, alcohol abuse, smoking and other environmental factors.
 So, this test allows one to potentially improve sperm function by altering ones’ life style.
 Although “Seed” is a new test, it may have value in further evaluating, diagnosing and treating male factor infertility especially in those couples with unexplained infertility or those who have failed IVF with poor fertilization rates or embryo development.
-Dominion Fertility offers this new test for our patients.
+Dominion Fertility offers this for our patients

 In summary, male factor infertility is most common and sometimes difficult to diagnose.
 I find the current WHO standards to be valid and I believe the “Seed” test is a interesting genetic test that may further add to our ability to diagnose and manage male factor infertility.
 Stay tuned as more exciting and clinically worthwhile tests become available in the area of male factor infertility.